Azure-Samples/kubernetes-offer-samples/samples/managed-app-sample/README.md

 ## UIDefinition

-In this sample [createUiDefinition](./createUiDefinition.json), we have remove extra components that is not applicable for the managed app offer.
+In this sample [createUiDefinition](./createUiDefinition.json), we have removed extra components that is not applicable for the managed app offer.

 ## Package the files